Harshitbhatt69/blog-handler/README.md

 3. Then copy the newly generated http link from ngrok termnial.

 4. Then navigate to blog/src/api/jsonServer.js file and the old link with new link inside baseURL tag.

-5. Now ypu are good to use.
+Now ypu are good to go.

 <img src = "./ScreenShort/Screenshot_20201002-123240.png" height="400" width = "200" >